The Ultimate Guide to Colorado Hiking Boots for 2023

 If your trip to Colorado includes plans to hike, you’re definitely going to need some sort of hiking shoe.

 I have witnessed many tourists on the trails here walking in flip flops or a similarly inappropriate shoe.
-And when I see this I typically am thinking about how they’re going to regret that later when they’ve got gnarly blisters or their feet are in pain for the next few days of their trip.
+And when I see this I typically am thinking about how they’re going to regret that later when they’ve got gnarly blisters or their feet are in pain for the next few days of their trip (or when they slip on ice in the winter or spring time).

 So you definitely need an appropriate hiking shoe if you’re going to hike, but hiking boots are not the only option.